 For successful password extraction, the structure of the target registry files should be saved: when specifying a path to the folder “config” in Passware Kit, make sure that the folder “Microsoft” is also located together with “config”, just as it appears in the “system32” folder in Windows.

 Windows user password recovery depending on the sign-in options

 For Windows 7 and earlier systems, a Windows user password can be recovered using either a brute-force approach or a Rainbow Tables attack.

 Windows systems starting from Windows 8 can be protected with PIN and Picture password in addition to the regular user password (Windows Hello options).
 In fact, these additional sign-in options undermine Windows security and allow instant recovery of the user password.
 Here’s what Passware Kit can do to recover user passwords depending on the sign-in options.

-NOTE: For Windows 10, in case a PIN needs to be recovered, Passware Kit first detects whether it is fully numerical (default settings) or not.
+NOTE: For Windows 10 and 11, in case a PIN needs to be recovered, Passware Kit first detects whether it is fully numerical (default settings) or not.
 If the PIN contains numbers only, Passware Kit automatically recovers it with the predefined settings.
 If the PIN is a combination of letters and numbers, Passware Kit asks a user to customize the brute-force settings.